williamlegotyler/enchanced-classicube-shader/README.md

 •Shadow:SnapToBlock

-To install the latest update of this shader go on the releases section and download the latest version.
+To download the latest update of this shader go on the releases section and download the latest version.

 Hope you like this shader!